Product analytics is every Product Marketing Manager’s secret weapon.

 In a user journey, “activation points” are the key steps that a user must go through in order to experience the value of the product.
 Since the number of active users is an important marketing KPI for a SaaS company, it’s important to understand what the activation points are for each type of user persona.

-Product usage data helps product marketers identify the activation points in the user journey.
+Product usage data and product research help product marketers identify the activation points in the user journey.

 It’s all about repeated patterns.
 First, segment users based on their use case.
 Then look at the ones that convert compared to the ones that didn’t, and identify patterns in their journey.